 -

 Stake out the area where you plan to build the wall.
-Pound a stake at one end, then drive another stake 186.5 inches away if you are planning on extending the wall longer than 16 feet.
+Pound a stake at one end, then drive another 186.5 inches away if you plan to extend the wall longer than 16 feet.
 Run the line from one stake to the next, pulling it tight.

 -

 With your shovel, dig about 2 feet back into the slope.
 You are only digging sideways, not down.
-You need to dig far enough to give yourself enough room to work on the retaining wall.
-At the same time, the more soil you remove, the more you need to replace with gravel backfill.
+You must dig far enough to give yourself enough room to work on the retaining wall.
+At the same time, the more soil you remove, the more you need to replace it with gravel backfill.

 -